katakinonai/expense-api/README.md

 ## Expense Tracker API
 ### Features

-Here are the features that you should implement in your Expense Tracker API:
+Here are the features that are implemented in Expense Tracker API:

     - Sign up as a new user.
     - Generate and validate JWTs for handling authentication and user session.